Jal, New Mexico: Railroad

 The Texas & New Mexico Railway provides freight service.

 Airport

 The city is served by the Lea County/Jal Airport about three miles to the northeast.
 The airport has a paved, 4700 ft. runway.
 Jal once saw commuter airline service in 1964 by Solar Airlines.

 Climate

 Jal experiences a cool semi-arid climate, typical of the high plains of eastern New Mexico.
 However, it borders a hot semi-arid climate.

+Climate data for Jal, New Mexico.